adhocteam/ca-alert/README.md

 ### Address the whole experience, from start to finish

-- [ ] Understand the different points at which people will interact with the service – both online and in person
+- [x] Understand the different points at which people will interact with the service – both online and in person
-- [ ] Identify pain points in the current way users interact with the service, and prioritize these according to user needs
+- [x] Identify pain points in the current way users interact with the service, and prioritize these according to user needs
 - [ ] Design the digital parts of the service so that they are integrated with the offline touch points people use to interact with the service
 - [ ] Develop metrics that will measure how well the service is meeting user needs at each step of the service

 #### Notes

-DANNY
+DANNY AND GREG - link to process map, wtf offline, wtf metrics?

 ### Make it simple and intuitive
 - [x] Use a simple and flexible design style guide for the service.
 Use the U.S. Web Design Standards as a default
 - [x] Use the design style guide consistently for related digital services
-- [ ] Give users clear information about where they are in each step of the process
+- [x] Give users clear information about where they are in each step of the process
-- [ ] Follow accessibility best practices to ensure all people can use the service
+- [x] Follow accessibility best practices to ensure all people can use the service
 - [x] Provide users with a way to exit and return later to complete the process
-- [ ] Use language that is familiar to the user and easy to understand
+- [x] Use language that is familiar to the user and easy to understand
-- [ ] Use language and design consistently throughout the service, including online and offline touch points
+- [x] Use language and design consistently throughout the service, including online and offline touch points

 #### Notes